pydantic/pydantic-settings/docs/index.md

 """
 ```

-1. Sub model has to inherit from `pydantic.BaseModel`, Otherwise `pydantic-settings` will initialize sub model,
+1. Sub model has to inherit from `pydantic.BaseModel`.
-   collects values for sub model fields separately, and you may get unexpected results.

-2. Sub model has to inherit from `pydantic.BaseModel`, Otherwise `pydantic-settings` will initialize sub model,
+2. Sub model has to inherit from `pydantic.BaseModel`.
-   collects values for sub model fields separately, and you may get unexpected results.

 `env_nested_delimiter` can be configured via the `model_config` as shown above, or via the
 `_env_nested_delimiter` keyword argument on instantiation.